 The members of the Committee will review all the materials submitted by the student along with the Disciplinary Record Disclosure, and decide if the student's application has merit.
 If so, the student will be invited to schedule an interview with the Committee.
 If not, the student will be informed that the HPAC cannot write a composite letter of recommendation in support of his/her application.
 In most cases students can still apply to their intended schools, but will need multiple letters of recommendation in place of the HPAC composite letter.

-After meeting with the student, the Committee will make an assessment taking into account the student's history, submitted materials, and interview, and will then vote on whether to (1) strongly support, (2) support, or (3) not to support the student's application to the professional school.
+After meeting with the student, the Committee will make an assessment taking into account the student's history, submitted materials, and interview, and will then vote on whether to support the student's application to the professional school.
+If the Committee votes to support the candidate, there are four tiers of support possible: enthusiastically recommend, strongly recommend, recommend, or recommend with qualifications.
 Please note: If the student has not taken the MCAT or other professional exam required for the program being applied to, the committee may postpone a final decision on the letter request until such time as the student’s scores are available.

 The student will be informed, either in person or via email, of the Committee's decision.
 The student will have 72 hours in which to contact the Committee representative and inform the Committee as to whether or not he/she would like letters sent out to the different programs.
 If the student decides not to have the Committee send a composite letter, he/she may still choose to have copies of individual letters sent; however, it is the student's responsibility to arrange this.

 The Committee will be responsible for writing and sending ONLY COMPOSITE LETTERS.
-All individual letters of recommendation required for other school applications will be the responsibility of the student.
+Individual letters of recommendation not submitted to the Committee which a student desires to have included in their application must be arranged by the student (for example, non-FSU letters of recommendation).
 It is not the Committee's responsibility to make sure that letters arrive prior to deadlines, if all of the material is not submitted well in advance of those deadlines.
 The Committee has no influence as to the student's acceptance to a program.

 Subsequent Letters and Re-application